Fliplet/fliplet-cli/docs/Quickstart.md

 Commands:

-  create-widget [name]  Create a new widget. create-theme [name]   Create a new theme. run                   Run the current widget or theme for development. publish               Publish the current widget or theme on fliplet studio. list-assets           Gets the list of the available assets in the system. list-organizations    Gets the list of the available organizations in the system. organization [id]     Set current working organization.
-Use without id to reset. env [name]            Set the environment: dev, staging or production. login                 Log in with your Fliplet Studio account. logout                Log out from Fliplet Studio. help [cmd]            display help for [cmd]
+  create-widget [name]  Create a new component. create-theme [name]   Create a new theme. create-menu [name]    Create a new menu. run                   Run the current widget or theme for development. publish               Publish the current widget or theme on fliplet studio. test                  Run tests on the current widget or theme on fliplet studio. list                  List widgets you can download for editing. clone [package]       Downloads a widget locally, given its ID or package name list-assets           Gets the list of the available assets in the system. list-organizations    Gets the list of the available organizations in the system. organization [id]     Set current working organization.
+Use without id to reset. env [name]            Set the environment: dev, staging or production. login                 Log in with your Fliplet Studio account. logout                Log out from Fliplet Studio. cleanup               Reset the local state of the CLI. help [cmd]            display help for [cmd]

 Options: